File Upload

 Include instructions

 Include well-formatted and concise instructions about file acceptance criteria or other upload-related information.
+This is crucial to prevent errors and helps ease the overall flow.

 Do